OssyCA/GroupsAb/README.md

    dotnet run
    ```
    or open the solution in Visual Studio and run it from there.
-3. The API will be available at https://localhost:7224 and http://localhost:5159
+3. The API will be available at the URLs configured in your launchSettings.json file (by default https://localhost:7224 and http://localhost:5159, but these may vary)

 #### Frontend
 1. Open the `index.html` file in a web browser